gregjohnallen-52/Open-Source-Data-Science-Project/README.md

 The figure shows that the dataset is unbalanced with regards to the outcome of ‘DriverWonChampionship’.
 Solutions were considered to deal with this issue:
 •	to create synthetic data with minority outcomes, potentially affecting model accuracy.
 (Tri Suci, Sari Hasibuan, and Pane 2022)
 •	Class Weight Adjustment, to assign a higher weight to the majority outcomes.
-•	Ensemble Methons such as Random Forest or Gradient Boosting.
+•	Ensemble methods such as Random Forest or Gradient Boosting.
 Although oversampling is a common practice, its justification is not well explained(Salas-Eljatib et al. 2018).
 Given the inherently unbalanced nature of Formula 1 outcomes, it was decided to proceed with the unbalanced dataset, as no resampling technique could guarantee improved model performance (Ke et al. 2024).
 To create a more balanced dataset and focus on the 'Modern Era' of F1, data from seasons before 2010 was excluded, aligning with the introduction of the current points scoring system.